Find Grad Schools

 1,793 Yearly Graduations

 Grand Canyon University comes in at #6 on our list of the most popular colleges offering master's degrees in business administration.
 Each year, around 103,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $16,401 per year, while in-state graduate students, on average, pay $10,621 per year.
-During the 2020-2021 academic year, 1,793 people received their master's degree in business administration from Grand Canyon University.
-About 55% of this group were women, and 46% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $16,407 per year, while in-state graduate students, on average, pay $10,655 per year.
+During the most recent year for which we have data, 1,793 people received their master's degree in business administration from Grand Canyon University.
+Of these students, 60% were women and 50% were members of underrepresented racial-ethnic groups.

 #7